For collaborations, information and commissions, send me an email or Instagram DM.

 The series Broer, In Between Homes and Delfshaven’s Finest have grown into large image archives of recurring subjects like food culture, security surveillance, urban nature, games, trash, drying laundry and street culture, next to Florian’s ongoing portrayal of his neighbours.
 He draws new meanings from these archives by composing and re-assembling in the form of collages and installations.
 By playing with form, colour, and cross-references Florian reaches a complex, layered narrative that celebrates the realities of contemporary urban life.

-Recent clients include Stichting Ammodo, Gemeente Rotterdam, De Volkskrant, De Correspondent, Museum Boijmans van Beuningen, Rotterdams Wijktheater, Vers Beton, College van Rijksadviseurs, Unseen Amsterdam, Kunsthal Rotterdam, Studio Room, AIR Rotterdam, and the NWO
+Recent clients include Stichting Ammodo, Gemeente Rotterdam, De Volkskrant, De Standaard, De Correspondent, Museum Boijmans van Beuningen, Rotterdams Wijktheater, Vers Beton, College van Rijksadviseurs, Unseen Amsterdam, Kunsthal Rotterdam, Studio Room, AIR Rotterdam, and the NWO